SubZtep/depth/README.md

 A [Vue3](https://v3.vuejs.org/api/sfc-script-setup.html) app uses composition API over and above with a full-screen [Three.js](https://threejs.org/) background layer which gains some advantages of its reactivity.
 This is adequate for trying out concepts and seeing how they could fit into a busy environment.

+> I'm not intending to follow existing design patterns for any purpose.
+This is a solo experiment that tries to see if it is a law like progression when any project filled with day laborers with the only job is to keep rebuilding the same thing over and over again until a compulsory hybris habitually overtake the control of **selfishness**.
+>
+> _Lucky me I just became busy to not overdue this._:hurtrealbad:<sup>!!!</sup>

 ## Packages

 The [web](./web#readme) frontend is part of the — _pnpm workspace_ — monorepo.
-Some great third-party open-souce packages are included and extended with handy features.
+Some great third-party open-source packages are included and extended with handy features.

 > Incomplete docs. :pencil2: W.I.P.